 Frequently Asked Questions on Comparability

-On January 28, 2010, the NC Supreme Court approved revisions to the NC IOLTA Rules that will require lawyers to hold their IOLTA accounts only at “eligible” banks that have agreed to pay comparable rates on those accounts (comparability requirement).
-The revised rule has an effective date of July 1, 2010.
+On January 28, 2010, the NC Supreme Court approved revisions to the NC IOLTA Rules that require lawyers to hold their IOLTA accounts only at “eligible” banks that have agreed to pay comparable rates on those accounts (comparability requirement).
+The revised rule became effective on July 1, 2010.

-A comparability requirement is a revision to IOLTA rules that requires lawyers to hold their IOLTA accounts only at banks that agree to pay IOLTA accounts the highest rate available to that bank’s other customers when the IOLTA accounts meet the same minimum balance or other account qualifications.
+The comparability requirement in the IOLTA rules requires lawyers to hold their IOLTA accounts only at banks that agree to pay IOLTA accounts the highest rate available to that bank’s other customers when the IOLTA accounts meet the same minimum balance or other account qualifications.

 No. The rule regulates the behavior of attorneys.
 The decision to offer attorney trust accounts or participate in IOLTA has always been and remains voluntary for banks.
 Setting such a requirement by rules governing attorneys is similar to other NC State Bar requirements for banks that want to hold attorney trust accounts, such as requiring NSF notification and reporting or record retention requirements.